Shocking Mass Grave of 300+ Infants Found in Oldham Cemetery

-A disturbing discovery has been made at Royton Cemetery in Oldham, where a mass grave containing the remains of over 300 individuals, primarily infants and young children, has been unearthed.
-The discovery, which has shocked the local community, was made by a woman searching for her brothers, who died in 1962.
+A chilling discovery at Royton Cemetery in Oldham has sent shockwaves through the community.
+Over 300 bodies, mainly infants and young children, have been unearthed in a mass grave.
+The grim find was made by a local woman searching for her brothers who died in 1962.

-Local councillors Maggie Hurley and Jade Hughes revealed that of the 303 bodies discovered, 146 were stillborn babies, and 128 were infants and young children.
-The discovery has raised awareness about a tragic historical practice that persisted until the mid-1980s when stillborn babies were often taken from families without consultation.
-Many parents were left unaware of their child’s final resting place.
+Local councillors Maggie Hurley and Jade Hughes revealed the heartbreaking details: out of the 303 bodies uncovered, 146 were stillborn babies, and 128 were infants and young children.
+This shocking revelation sheds light on a dark decade-long practice where stillborn babies were taken from families without any consultation.

-Councillor Hurley commented, “It’s a stark injustice that parents were denied the fundamental right to bury their babies, a right that should be inherent and unquestionable.”
-She added that the woman who made the discovery was left “in tears” and felt “a profound sense of loss and injustice.
+“It’s a stark injustice that parents were denied the fundamental right to 1 their babies, a right that should be inherent and unquestionable,” said Councillor Hurley.
+She added that the woman who found the grave was left “in tears” and felt “a profound sense of loss and injustice.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.